openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ### Subjects {#subjects}
-An Event Receiver can indicate to an Event Transmitter whether or not the receiver wants to receive events about a particular subject by “adding” or “removing” that subject to the Event Stream, respectively.
+An Event Receiver can indicate to an Event Transmitter whether or not the Receiver wants to receive events about a particular subject by “adding” or “removing” that subject to the Event Stream, respectively.

 If a Receiver adds a subject to a stream, the Transmitter SHOULD send any events